My Heart’s Shattered… Now What, God?

 As a teen, I believed friendships or boys would fill the emptiness, but they didn’t.
 In college, living away from everything familiar, my mental health worsened.
 I felt painfully isolated, even in crowded rooms.

-The darkness became overwhelming.
-I begged God to fix our marriage.
-We served in youth ministry, volunteered in VBS, and attended church every Sunday.
-I believed divorce wasn’t an option.
+In my late twenties, I found myself walking through divorce, despite believing my entire life that divorce wasn’t an option.
 I held tightly to Matthew 19:6: “What God has joined together, let no one separate.”

 I faced criticism, spiritual pressure, and judgment from people I trusted.
 But in the middle of all that noise, I felt God whisper the truth of Proverbs 3:5: “Trust in the Lord with all your heart, and lean not on your own understanding.”